 - 1 teaspoon pure vanilla extract

-- For small cookies drop the dough by tablespoonfuls onto the baking sheets, leaving about an inch of space between the mounds of dough.
+- For small cookies (2-inch) cookies, drop the dough by rounded tablespoonfuls onto the baking sheets, leaving about 1 inch of space between the mounds of dough.
 For larger (3-inch) cookies, drop into mounds that are 2 inches across (you'll need about 2 tablespoons of dough).
 Sprinkle the tops of the cookies with a pinch of flaky salt.

-If, when the cookies are cooled, the chocolate is still gooier than you’d like, simply refrigerate the cookies for about 10 minutes.
+- If when the cookies are cooled, the chocolate is still gooier than you’d like, simply refrigerate the cookies for about 10 minutes.